-If time is money in business, it should never be given away for free, right?
+If time is money in business, it should never be given away for free.
+Right?
 Not necessarily.
 Let’s go over when you should work for free and when you shouldn’t.

 Most workers have experienced the Catch-22 of venturing into a new industry for the first time: You need the experience to get a job but can’t gain experience without a job.
 It’s the same in business.

 It’s hard to make a case to customers or clients to choose your products or services if you don’t have skills or experience to back it up.
-Doing free work allows you to get around this dilemma and gain the experience you need.
+Doing free work allows you to get around this dilemma and gain the knowledge you need.
 This way, you can perfect and launch your product or service and attract desired customers or clients.

 The keyword here is “valuable.”
 Both budding and broke businesses alike may promise their hires exposure in exchange for free work.
 But you should assess whether the exposure you will gain from that business will be useful to your career.